scarletbright/avalanche-docs/docs/v1.0/en/tutorials/atomic-swap.md

 }' -H 'content-type:application/json;' 127.0.0.1:9650/ext/bc/C/avax
 ```

 where `to` is the bech32 encoded address of an X-Chain address you hold.
-Again, make sure that the amount you're sending exceeds the transaction fee.
+Make sure that the amount you export exceeds the transaction fee because both the export and import transactions will charge a transaction fee.

 The response should look like this: